The Most Affordable Home in New Jersey is a Steal at $5,000 – Take a Tour - NewsBreak

 The Most Affordable Home in New Jersey is a Steal at $5,000 – Take a Tour

 Four bedrooms and two full bathrooms for only $5,000.
 This is officially New Jersey's "most affordable home."
-Welcome to...wobm.com
+Welcome to...sojo1049.com

 Four bedrooms and two full bathrooms for only $5,000.
 This is officially New Jersey's "most affordable home."
-Welcome to...wobm.com
+Welcome to...sojo1049.com

 Comments / 2